-During the late 1950s and early 1960s, the Dow Metal Products Division of Dow Chemical Company performed work at the Madison Site (the former Dow Chemical Company facility) for the Atomic Energy The work was Commission (AEC). performed under subcontract a Mallinckrodt Chemical Company.
+During the late 1950s and early 1960s, the Dow Metal Products Division of Dow Chemical Company performed work at the Madison Site (the former Dow Chemical Company facility) for the Atomic Energy Commission (AEC).
+The work was performed under subcontract a to Mallinckrodt Chemical Company.
 Work performed at the Madison Site for the AEC was limited to extrusions of uranium metal and straightening of extruded uranium rods.
 No other operation or period of involvement (for the AEC) with the processing or handling of radioactive material has been discovered.
-Records suggest that the total quantity of uranium involved in the operation Under the terms of the was small. subcontract Mallinckrodt designed (for approval by Dow) dust arresting and other Mallinckrodt was protective equipment. also responsible for arranging for the Health and Safety Laboratory of the AEC to perform periodic surveys of breathing zone air quality.
+Records suggest that the total quantity of uranium involved in the operation was small.
+Under the terms of the subcontract Mallinckrodt designed (for approval by Dow) dust arresting and other protective equipment.
+Mallinckrodt was also responsible for arranging for the Health and Safety Laboratory of the AEC to perform periodic surveys of breathing zone air quality.
 Mallinckrodt also retained responsibility for the accountability of the uranium metal during the work cycle.
-After were completed. operations AEC Mallinckrodt removed unused uranium material and cleaned up the facility, although records detailing the operations or the effectiveness of the cleanup have not been located.
+After AEC operations were completed, Mallinckrodt removed unused uranium material and cleaned up the facility, although records detailing the operations or the effectiveness of the cleanup have not been located.